bocong/Hold-To-Tab/README.md

-# Hold New Tab
+# Hold To Tab

-Click &amp; hold to open in a new tab - one-handed shortcut for cmd/ctrl+click.
-Chrome Extension.
+A one-handed shortcut for cmd/ctrl+click.
+Click & hold links to open in a new tab.

+## Installation

+## Usage